sudo-nymd/cli-styles/README.md

 const ansiStyles = require('@sudo-nymd/cli-styles');

 console.log(
-    ansiStyles.red('This text will be RED')
+    ansiStyles.red('This text will be RED');
 );

 console.log(
-    ansiStyles.bgYellow('This text will have a YELLOW background') );
+    ansiStyles.bgYellow('This text will have a YELLOW background');
+);
 ```